kluo9/NLP-Question_Answering/README.md

 paragraph in validation/testing are overlapped.
 Number of epoch is set to 5.
 Accuracy in validation set is 0.565 to 0.58.
+- Bert_model_preprocessing.py: Fine tune BERT-base pretrained model.
+Add preprocessing to the training set so that the target (answer) is not always at the center of the paragraph.